-I think of all of our units this was one of my kids’ favorite animal units.
+I think of all of our science lessons this was one of my kids’ favorite biology units.
 They loved our birds unit because it afforded them so many opportunities to make things and to act out what they learned.

 Anatomy of a bird activities